asingh272024S/asingh272024S.github.io/docs/index.md

 ![Run Different Program](https://hackmd.io/_uploads/SkJvvRMCyg.png)

-6. Hit "Run Different Program" and then select the "what if" audit in the updated list of audits.
+5. Click "Run Different Program" and then select the "what if" audit in the updated list of audits.

 ![what if](https://hackmd.io/_uploads/B1d3_RzA1l.png)